Montréal's most beautiful winter terraces

 Laure Juilliard

-The mercury may be falling, but as the weather changes, so do Montréal’s rooftop terraces!
+The mercury may be falling, but as the weather changes, so do Montréal’s terraces!
 Far from going into hibernation, these seasonal chameleons adapt and transform into chic social hotspots with an outstanding après-ski vibe.
-Think heated domes, firepits, outdoor heaters, luxurious fur blankets and lively entertainment to heat up the coldest of winter days (or nights).
+Think glass domes, cozy outdoor terraces, panoramic restaurants, firepits, outdoor heaters, luxurious fur blankets and lively entertainment to heat up the coldest of winter days (or nights).
 For those who feel the chill, there’s no need to compromise on a breathtaking view.
-Discover our top spots for rooftop restaurants and bars where you can soak up the Montréal skyline – all while staying warm and snug.
+Discover our top spots for winter restaurants and bars where you can soak up the Montréal skyline – all while staying warm and snug.

 Terrasse William Gray